themeblvd/theme-blvd-sliders/readme.txt

 * Added filter on slides array when displaying sliders.
 * Adjusted category and tag parameters for `[post_slider]` shortcode.
 * Changed slide description/button area to use div's and not paragraph tags.
 * Added wp auto formatting to slide description.
-Can turn off by filtering "themeblvd_sliders_desc_auto" to false.
+Can turn off by filtering "themeblvd_standard_slider_desc" to false.
+* Added "themeblvd_standard_slider_button" filter to parameters feed into themeblvd_button when displaying buttons in sliders.

 = 1.0.2 =